AndrewRadev/Vimfiles/README.md

 ## Personal

-The "[personal][]" directory contains small scripts that I don't consider good plugin material, but are useful anyway.
+The "[miniplugins][]" directory contains small scripts that I don't consider good plugin material, but are useful anyway.

 ## WIP